ssi-schaefer/eclipse-workspace-launcher/README.md

 # How to use

 I personally bound a key to launch this tool.
 Either select one of the configured Eclipse Workspaces to launch, or press ESC to exit.

+In the main window, number keys (1-9) can be used to quickly access (the first 9) workspaces.
+Buttons are numbered starting from top left.